faasm/faasm/README.md

 More detail on the internals, development and deployment is held in the [wiki](https://github.com/lsds/faasm/wiki).

-A preconfigured, Dockerised toolchain is provided for compiling C/C++ code to run in Faasm.
-This toolchaing is based on a generic [Dockerised WASM toolchain](https://github.com/Shillaker/wasm-toolchain) with a customised libc to implement the required syscalls.

 # Quick start

 To demonstrate a Faasm worker in action, the `docker-compose.yml` file in the root of the project will